critgames/dungeontoolbox-docs/pm-prfaq.md

 3. **Creation:** Alex selects "Create New Character." **The Companion** asks, "What kind of Druid do you imagine?"
 Alex types, "A spooky swamp druid who loves insects."
 4. **The Assist:** **The Companion** suggests appropriate stats, a "Circle of Spores" subclass, and a background.
 Alex clicks "Approve."
 5. **Completion:** Within 5 minutes, Alex has a level 1 Druid.
-6. **Limit:** Two weeks later, Alex creates 3 more characters.
-When attempting to create a 4th character *with The Companion* in the same month, a prompt appears: *"You have reached your monthly limit of 3 Companion generations.
-Wait until next month or upgrade to the Player Tier for unlimited generations!"* (Note: He can still manually create characters up to his storage limit of 6).
+6. **Limit:** Over the next few weeks, Alex creates two more characters and plays several sessions, asking The Companion about rules.
+When he hits his 51st interaction, a prompt appears: *"You have reached your limit of 50 Lifetime Companion interactions.
+Upgrade to the Player Tier for unlimited AI access!"* (Note: He can still manually create characters and play without AI assistance).

 ### Journey 2: The Veteran (The Switcher)